EOSIO/welcome/docs/40_smart-contract-guides/01_before-you-begin/20_accounts-and-permissions.md

 A blockchain account has a human readable name which is between 1 and 12 characters in length.
 Each account identifies a blockchain participant and the permissions of that participant.
 Permissions control what EOSIO accounts can do and how actions are authorized.

 [[info]]
 | Alice has an account called Alice.
 The Alice account by default has two permissions `owner` and `active`.
 Alice can also add and [customize permissions](../../60_protocol-guides/40_accounts_and_permissions.md/#341-custom-permissions).
 The account and permission is written as:
 * Alice@owner
 * Alice@active

-Loading a smart contract requires an account; an account can own one smart contract instance and a smart contract instance must be loaded by an account.
+Deploying a smart contract requires an account; an account can own one smart contract instance and a smart contract instance must be deployed to an account.

 ## About Key Pairs

 Accounts are stored on the blockchain with their public keys.
-Each account requires at least one key pair public key and private key.
-The blockchain uses asymmetric cryptography to verify that the account pushing a transaction has signed the transaction with the matching private key stored in a local wallet.

-Account authorization is controlled by the public-private key pairs.
 The public key is stored on the blockchain and the private key is stored locally in a secure [wallet](../../../glossary/index/#wallet), for example [keosd](../../../glossary/index#keosd).
+Each account requires at *least* one key pair.
+The blockchain uses asymmetric cryptography to verify that the account pushing a transaction has signed the transaction with the private key which matches the pubic key stored on the blockchain.
+This authenticates the pushed transaction.

-Signing a transaction with a private key authorizes the blockchain to execute a transaction for the specified account.
-[Cleos](../../../glossary/index#cleos) commands will automatically look for the required private key in the `keosd` wallet.
+[Cleos](../../../glossary/index#cleos) commands will automatically look for the private key in the `open` `keosd` wallet.

+Transactions are authorized by the account permission authority.

 ## About Permissions and Authorities

-Account authorization is controlled by public-private key pairs.
-Signing a transaction with a private key provides the blockchain with the data used to validate the transaction.
+Accounts have permissions and permissions have authority.
+The authority is defined in the authority table associated with the permission.
 If an account permission has the authority and is signed correctly then a smart contract action can be executed.
+Permisssions are also hierarchical, so a permission can have a parent, and anything that a permission can do, it's parent can do too.

 `cleos` commands use the `-p` command switch to specify the account and permission to use for signing a transaction. `Cleos` will look in `keosd` for the private key which corresponds to the specified account and permission.